Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onPageChange()

-Called when this [Object](object.md)'s Custom PDF page is changed.
+Called when the script-owner Custom PDF's page is changed.

 !!!example
-	Print this object's name and what page it changed to:
+	Print the script-owner Object's name and what page it changed to:
 	``` Lua
 	function onPageChange()
 		print(self.getName() .. " changed page to " .. self.Book.getPage())